wclr/ts-clean-built/README.md

 - `--all` - will remove all found `.js, .d.ts, .js.map` files, **potentially dangerous** option.

-- `--dot` - dot-folders excluded use  flag or `ts-built .my-dot-folder`.
+- `--dot` - dot-folders excluded, to include use  flag.

-- `--quite` - will not output log messages.

 - `--exclude` - list of patterns to exclude from search, i.e. `--exclude **/my-folder/**` will exclude all files in all directories named `my-folder` in the tree.